EifelMono/SmartDose.Lib/README.md

 ```csharp
 serviceClient. ... .Where(select function)
 ```
-select manipluates the result of the requesrt<br>
+select manipluates the result of the request<br>
 see later in this document

 ## Execute